Skip to main content

 So the reality is to stay connected in Australia you will be paying fees while in any form of transit.
 And when I say cost I mean cost.
 Let’s take the average business trip that lasts 1 week.
 Folks like myself would require around 3 hours access per day – and probably an hour or so in the evening.
 Without actually staying at hotels this time round in my trip to Australia I will assume the access in hotels is also the same (Thru Telstra).
 So lets take 5 days time $60.00 a day ($29.00 from Telstra for 2 hours) – and budda bang – budda bing – you have spent $300.00 in your week of business.
 If you are international visitor then you may be looking up to $420.00 per week – and that is with limited access.

-The Internet Should be Open To The Little Guy…
+The Internet Should Be Open To The Little Guy…

 From the day the internet was invented (Thanks again to Mr. Al Gore) – small business has been able to make themselves more competitive on the internet than with any other medium.
 And it has come at a very small cost.
 When you charge access fees (as is the case in Australia and is not the case currently in the US) you really reduce the opportunities Australia has to be competitive in this arena (POINT BLANK).